 A District employee who has custody of public records may designate another District employee to permit the inspection and copying of public records, but must disclose the identity of the designee to the person requesting to inspect or copy the public records.

-A custodian of public records and/or his/her designee must acknowledge requests to inspect or copy records promptly and respond to such requests in good faith.
+A custodian of public records and/or his/her their a designee must acknowledge requests to inspect or copy records promptly and respond to such requests in good faith.
 A good faith response includes making reasonable efforts to determine from other officers or employees of the District whether such a record exists, and, if so, the location at which the record can be accessed.
 Upon determination that the requested record exists, it must be reviewed to determine whether it contains any information that would be statutorily exempt from public inspection or copying as provided by law.
 See Policy 8350 - Confidentiality.

 Duplicated copies or certified copies of the District's public records shall be provided upon payment of the appropriate fee set forth in the Florida statutes.
 If the nature or volume of the public records requested will require extensive use of information technology resources or more than fifteen (15) minutes of clerical or supervisory assistance by District personnel, a special service charge attributable to the extensive use of the information technology resources and/or the labor cost of the personnel providing the service will be collected as permitted by State law.